Category /

 The clients changed first.

-The studios we admire and the clients we do our best work with aren't building lifestyle apps.
-They're building security infrastructure, AI systems, robotics interfaces, health tools — products where every design decision carries real consequence.
+The studios we admire and the clients we do our best work today aren't building lifestyle apps.
+They’re building security infrastructure, AI systems, robotics interfaces, and health tools—products where every design decision carries real consequence.

-We're Webflow and Framer partners.
-We sit alongside tools with precise, confident visual languages.
-Our mark needed to belong in that company without us having to explain it.
+As Webflow and Framer partners, we sit alongside platforms with precise, confident visual languages.
+Our mark needed to belong in that ecosystem without us having to explain it.

 Context moodboard — the world the new mark needs to live in